tomarovsky/Biocrutch/README.md

     3. the output of the program is a pandas dataframe used for further analysis.
     4. output to a convenient csv file format.

-- [coverage_statistics.py](https://github.com/etozhetoma/Biocrutch/blob/master/scripts/coverage_statistics.py).
+- [get_coverage_statistics.py](https://github.com/etozhetoma/Biocrutch/blob/master/scripts/get_coverage_statistics.py).
 Script for calculating median, average, maximum and minimum coverage.
     1. calculate stats for whole genome
     2. calculate stats for each scaffold
     3. calculate stats in 100 kbp and 1 Mbp stacking windows

     Header-less tab-separated input file with 3 columns: scaffold_id, position(1-based), coverage.

+- [get_pseudoautosomal_region.py](https://github.com/etozhetoma/Biocrutch/blob/master/scripts/get_pseudoautosomal_region.py).
+Script for determining the coordinates of the pseudoautosomal region on the sex chromosome.

 - [ema_bin_to_fastq.py](https://github.com/etozhetoma/Biocrutch/blob/master/scripts/ema_bin_to_fastq.py).
 Combines Ema output files into reverse, forward and barcode-only file.